jrs-innovation-center/CODEcampAS/6-journal/list.md

-# List Articles
+# List Journal Entries

 ## DB Changes Feed

-Using the database changes feed, we can get notified to when a new article is posted and then we can paint the article to the screen.
+Using the database changes feed (the `on` function discussed in the last section), we can get notified when a new article is posted so we can display (pain) the article on the screen.

 We can access the changes feed using the `db.changes` function.